particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ### <img style="margin:0; block:inline" src="{{assets}}/images/updater-apple-logo.png"> OS X

-Click [Device Updater for OS X](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.zip) to download the app to your downloads folder.
+Click [Device Updater for OS X](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.zip) to download the application to your downloads folder.

 The updater is provided as a Zip file.
-Once the file has downloaded, double-click the file to start unpacking the app.
+Once the file has downloaded, double-click the file to start unpacking the application.
 This will take just a few seconds and you'll then see a folder named "Particle system firmware" with a Particle icon.

 Double-click the "Particle system firmware" folder to launch the updater application.